 Research and Teaching Interests

 Dr. Green specializes in prosodic phonology, the phonology-morphology interface, and field linguistics.
-His research has focused primarily on African languages, including those in the Mande, Cushitic, Saharan, and Bantu families.
-He is currently a Principal Investigator of a NSF collaborative research grant that aims to describe the role of tone at the phonology-syntax interface in Luyia, a cluster of languages spoken in Kenya and Uganda.
+His research has focused primarily on African languages, including those in the Mande, Cushitic, Dogon, Jarawan, and Bantu families.
+He is the former Principal Investigator of a NSF collaborative research grant that aims to describe the role of tone at the phonology-syntax interface in Luyia, a cluster of languages spoken in Kenya and Uganda.
 He has also recently completed a reference grammar of Somali.
 His published articles appear in both theoretical and area-specific venues and are on topics such as syllable structure, prosodic structure, tone, and wordhood.

 LIN 201 - Nature and Study of Language